 Make this stunning tulip wreath and add a burst of spring to your front door!
-This clever technique is actually quite simple, no crafty skills required!
+This clever technique is so easy, no craft skills required!

 Spring is my favorite.
 The bright pastels!
 Fresh flowers!
 Warmer weather!
 Mini Cadbury Eggs!
 TULIPS!
 I’ve been wanting a bright springy tulip wreath, and I finally decided to figure out how to make one.

 How to Make a Spring Tulip Wreath

 I glanced at a few existing wreath tutorials to get a feel for how others are made.
 And I decided I wanted a really uniform look, like all the tulips kind of blend into each other in a full circle around the wreath.
 I wanted to use smaller tulips, and I wanted it to look really clean and modern (so no grapevine base – more on different wreath bases here if you’re curious).

 When I sat down to actually make the wreath, I tried a couple of the techniques I saw, but it just wasn’t coming together like I wanted.
 A lot of other tutorials have you wrap the base with ribbon first and then tuck in the flowers.
 But that was tricky to get the ribbon loose enough to tuck in the flowers, but tight enough to hold them.
 It was frustrating!
 And so I unwrapped it and started playing around, and came up with my own idea to tuck the flowers in as I went.

 It turned out beautifully!
 I posted it to my Instagram and Facebook and I was flooded with requests for a tutorial, and I even had a few friends who requested I make one for them.
 So I put together this easy DIY tulip wreath tutorial, and little did I know just what an impact it would have!